-&lt;sup>9 The risk-weight for insignificant capital investments in financial sector entities that are exempted from capital deduction by virtue of the fact that they fall within the specified thresholds under the BCR is 100%.
+&lt;sup>9 The risk-weights for insignificant capital investments in financial sector entities that are exempted from capital deduction by virtue of the fact that they fall within the specified thresholds under the BCR are determined on the basis described in para.
+7.2.3(a).